 The preceding ’metro map’ was developed by my colleague Mikael Lind of the Research Institutes of Sweden.
 It enabled us to understand the complexity of a port visit by exposing the connections between the various systems in a port.
 The map informed development of an international standard for data sharing within a port.
 A large container ship costs about USD 600 million to build.
-By raising a port’s level of coordination among the various participants during a visit, a ship can reduce its time in harbour and deliver more containers per year, thus raising a shipping company’s Cʹ.
+By raising a port’s level of coordination among the various participants during a a visit, a ship can reduce its time in harbour and deliver more containers per year, thus raising a shipping company’s Cʹ.

 The weekly newsletter will focus on capital productivity, the foundation of national and organisational success.
 The winners in all sectors are those with the highest Cʹ.

 Over the next few newsletters, I will introduce you to the components of the capital creation system, the amazing system that since the birth of agriculture has over many generations raised Cʹ and Eʹ to enable today’s quality of life.